 Measure shelves to make sure that they will fit between the shelving standards.
 Cut to fit and sand if they are too wide.
 Paint or stain the shelves and allow them to dry.
 Put shelf clips into the standards (count the holes in the standard as guides so the clips are at the same height).
 Put in the shelves.

 Congrats!
-You’ve built your own coat rack and created a practical and attractive addition to the place where you hang your hat.
+You’ve built your own DIY coat hanger and created a practical and attractive addition to the place where you hang your hat.

 Project Shopping List

 Here’s what you’ll need to complete this project successfully.